jerrsapps1/opssync-frontend/replit.md

 # Overview

 Asset Tracker Pro is a professional employee and equipment management application designed for construction and demolition industries.
 It provides drag-and-drop functionality for assigning employees and equipment to projects, real-time conflict detection, and comprehensive asset management.
 Built as a full-stack web application with a React frontend and Express backend, it features a modern dark-themed UI optimized for operational workflows.
-Key capabilities include enterprise-grade conflict management with real-time detection and professional alerts, a three-panel layout for streamlined project assignments, JWT authentication, an enhanced navigation header, an advanced white-label system with comprehensive page-level branding support, object storage integration for assets, and a comprehensive settings system.
+Key capabilities include enterprise-grade conflict management with real-time detection and professional alerts, a three-panel layout for streamlined project assignments, JWT authentication, an enhanced navigation header, an advanced white-label system with comprehensive page-level branding support, object storage integration for assets, a comprehensive settings system, a professional directory system with profile management, a guided profile builder wizard, and complete archive/history tracking with audit trails.
 The application ensures live data creation and an integrated workflow between settings management and the operational dashboard.

 # User Preferences